acidanthera/VirtualSMC/Dual Battery Support.md

 Notify (\_SB.PCI0.LPCB.EC.BAT1, 0x03)
 ```

-In order for our SSDT-BATC to work, we should rename these notifiers to BATC, some examples:
+In order for our SSDT-BATC to work, we should rename these notifiers to BATC, in our example:

 ```
 Notify (BATC, 0x80)